ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-The results of Mail Receiver-based DMARC processing should be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.  (#general-record-format) and the DMARC reporting docuents discuss aggregate feedback.
+The results of Mail Receiver-based DMARC processing should be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.  (#general-record-format) and [@!DMARC-Aggregate-Reporting] discuss aggregate feedback.

 _Ticket 62_